Website accessibility

 How the world's first concordat came about (documents and commentary)

-The agenda set forth in Gregory VII's secret memo, the Papal Dictation, finally bore fruit in the Concordat of London.
+The agenda set forth in Gregory VII's secret memo, the Papal Dictation of 1075, finally bore fruit in the Concordat of London.
 Here are records of all three papal attempts to get control of Britain:

 The Pope's demand for fealty refused by William the Conqueror